huzhengatUCSD/Java_Course/README.md

 # Java_Course Lecture Slides and SRC
-# Introduction to Java Programming Comprehensive Version 10th Edition by Liang
+# Introduction to Java Programming Comprehensive Version 10th Edition by Liang (to be compatible with 11th Edition)
 # Core Java Volume I-- Fundamentals
+# Updated at 2018 Autumn
 # Updated at 2017 Autumn
 # Since 2016 Autumn